High Resolution and High-Speed Live Optical Flow Velocimetry: High frequency and high resolution Live computing and post-processing performance

-For 1~Mp pictures, $1100$ to $1800$ fields are computed per second, depending on the number of PSL.
-If there are mainly small displacements, one can compute up to $1800$ fields per second, which is, to our knowledge, unmatched.
+For 1~Mp images, $1100$ to $1800$ fields are computed per second, depending on the number of PSL.
+If there are mainly small displacements, one can compute up to $1800$ fields per second.
 Even with $PSL=2$ (displacements up to $\sim9$~px) the computing speed exceeds 1~kHz.
-Interestingly, the performances are still very good for 4~Mp pictures, which is the standard for PIV measurements,with $400$ to $500$~fields computed per second.
-Even with large pictures, the performances are still very good, with $160$–$200$~Hz for 10~Mp pictures and $80$–$99$~Hz for 21~Mp pictures.
-It is important to keep in mind that these very good performances are obtained with dense velocity fields (1 vector per pixel), i.e. a very good spatial resolution.
+Interestingly, the performances are also high for 4~Mp images, which is the standard for PIV measurements, with $400$--$500$~fields computed per second.
+Even with large images, performance remains relatively high, with $160$-–$200$~Hz for 10~Mp images and $80$–-$99$~Hz for 21~Mp images.
+It is important to keep in mind that this high computational efficiency is obtained with dense displacement fields (1 vector per pixel), i.e. a high sampling rate that can lead to high effective spatial resolution.

 Fig.~\ref{fig:perf_cc} shows the results obtained with CC-PIV (DPIV) computed on CPU.
-The computing speed is approximately \emph{four} orders of magnitude lower than the one obtained with OFV, keeping in mind that the spatial resolution is also lower than the one obtained with OFV.
+The computing speed is approximately \emph{five} orders of magnitude lower than the one obtained with OFV, keeping in mind that the spatial resolution is also lower than the one obtained with OFV.